 All Academic and Near Peer programmes will be listed along-side non-academic programmes on the F2 Matching Scheme.
 The recruitment process for academic and non-academic programmes is exactly the same.
 Applicants can shortlist academic or non-academic programmes within their shortlists regardless of whether they have carried out an academic programme previously.

-A list of F2 programmes will be available shortly on the Wales Foundation School website: https://foundation.walesdeanery.org/new-applicants/standard-fp-programmes
+A list of F2 programmes will be available on the Programmes tab.

 Every effort will be made to ensure that programmes are accurate at the time of application, however, programmes may be subject to change.